GenevieveDorrell/Carbon-FootPrint-Calucaltor/README.md

 Frequently Asked Questions (FAQs) - U.S. Energy Information Administration (EIA). (n.d.).
 Retrieved November 04, 2020, from https://www.eia.gov/tools/faqs/faq.php?id=74

+How Clean is Your Electric Vehicle? (n.d.).
+Retrieved November 07, 2020, from https://evtool.ucsusa.org/

 How Much Electricity on Average Do Homes in Your State Use?
 (Ranked by State). (n.d.).
 Retrieved November 04, 2020, from https://www.electricchoice.com/blog/electricity-on-average-do-homes/